Didrikhya-Uzir/Didrikhya-Uzir/README.md

 - 🏫 I’m currently studing at Indian Institute of Information Technology Una(IIITU)
 <!-- 🔭 I have worked as a Quantitative Trading Analyst for Tanmay Agarwal where I builded and back-tested Trading Strategies. -->
 - :computer: Most used line of code `pip install lib / python run.py`
-- 🤔 Currently I’m looking for Internships.
+- 🤔 Currently I’m looking for Internships and Jobs.
 - 📫 How to reach me: didrikhyauziriiitu@gmail.com.
 - 😄 Pronouns: Didrikhya, Uzir.
 - ⚡ Fun fact: I love playing guitar and piano and musing to some classics of Bach and Liszt.